marcin-lawrowski/wise-chat/readme.txt

 `/whois [UserName]`
 where "UserName" is the chosen user's name.

-= How to use messages history feature? =

-Click on the message input field and use arrow keys (up and down) to scroll through the history of recently sent messages.

 = How to prevent from accessing the chat by anonymous users? =

-Go to Settings -> Wise Chat Settings page, select General tab and select "Only regular WP users" in "Access Mode" combo box.
-From now an user has to be logged in as a regular WordPress user in order to gain access to the chat.
+Go to Settings -> Wise Chat Settings page, select General tab and check "Disable Anonymous Users" option.
+From now a visitor has to be logged in as a regular WordPress user in order to access the chat.

-= How does auto-ban feature work? =
+= How does auto-mute feature work? =

 There is a counter for each user.
 Every time an user types a bad word in a message the counter is increased.
-If it reaches the threshold (by default set to 3) the user is banned for 1 day (the duration is configurable).
+If it reaches the threshold (by default set to 3) the user is muted for 1 day (the duration is configurable).

 = How to delete a single message from the channel? =

 Log in as an administrator.
-Go to Settings -> Wise Chat Settings, select Moderation tab and enable "Enable Admin Actions" option.
-From now every message in every channel has its own delete button ("X" icon).
-The button appears only for logged in administrators (or other choosen role).
-Use the button to delete desired messages.

-= How to give message deletion permission to certain user roles? =

-Log in as an administrator.
-Go to Settings -> Wise Chat Settings, select Moderation tab and enable "Enable Admin Actions" option.
-Next, in "Delete Message Permission" field select a role that is allowed to delete messages.
-From now users belonging to the selected role have permission to delete messages.
+Go to Settings -> Wise Chat Settings, select Moderation tab and enable "Delete Action" option next to the user role you want to add a permission to delete messages to.
+Go to the chat page.
+When you move the cursor over a message you will see delete button.
+This will delete the message.

 Alternatively: add "wise_chat_delete_message" capability to a role you want to have that permission.
 It could be either standard WordPress role or a custom role.